ChrisDonovan307/ds1_nhanes/README.md

 ### Docker

 This project is also available on [Docker Hub](https://hub.docker.com/).
-It can be pulled from the command line using:
+It can be pulled from the command line on any machine with a Docker engine installed using:

 ```
 docker pull cdonovan1/ds1_nhanes
 docker run -it --rm cdonovan1/ds1_nhanes
 ```

-This will open an interactive session where you will be able to use `bash run.sh` to run the analysis in the contained Debian environment.
-The `.venv` and `renv` will already be in place, so it should run smoothly and easily.
-This will also ensure that the results of the analysis are consistent regardless of which OS or versions of R/python you are using.
+Upon running the container, the `run.sh` will automatically be executed and run the analysis from start to finish in the contained Debian environment.
+This will ensure that the results of the analysis are consistent regardless of which OS or versions of R/python you are using.

 Still working out how to export outputs to a volume so they can be pulled to your local machine.